-The PRF profile and incidence angle profile (Fig. 1) are optimized for maximum usuable imaging coverage.
+A fixed PRF of 5.2 KHz is used.
+Since the spacecraft is not turning to track the target, there is little doppler variation and no need to vary the PRF.
+Ambiguity performance should be good, however, the number of looks will suffer due to the rapid motion of the beams over the surface.
+The incidence angle profile (Fig. 1) is optimized for maximum usuable imaging coverage.
 The Ta profiles were produced for a 950 km flyby which is the most common SAR flyby altitude.
 The T3 profiles were optimized for a 1500 km flyby.
-The T17 flyby will be at 950 km altitude, and the lower altitude profile used at Ta will be used again here.
-The optimized profile maximizes usable cross-track width while avoiding gaps in the imaging swath.
-The profile is not really followed, so the actual incidence angle will be between 35 and 40 degrees.
-Unlike some previous SAR imaging passes, this pass will not include any PRF hopping which has not proven necessary.
+The T17 flyby will be below 1000 km altitude, and the lower altitude profile used at Ta will be used again here.
+The optimized profile maximizes usable cross-track width while